Fermentation – a centuries old method for preserving food.

 - 6½ cups filtered water

-- ½ cup fresh squeezed organic lemon juice
+- ½ cup fresh squeezed organic lemon juice, (or 100% pure squeezed organic lemon juice

 - ½ cup organic evaporated cane juice (or sucanat)